USCDataScience/NN-fileTypeDetection/README.md

 This repository contains files for building classifiers for file type detection.
 Initially the project was built for developing Deep Neural Networks in order to spit out neural network parameters for Tika to learn.

 However, I  have built over other classifiers for performing the same functionality.
+This repository now supports almost 6 classifiers and preprocessors for creating your on dataset.

+I highly encourage contributors to develop their own dataset and try out the different classifiers to update the result.

 # Dependecies

 - Pandas
 - Numpy
 - Theano (for leveraging GPU and building deeper netwoks)
+- Sklearn

 # Classifiers Supported